igor-barinov/lisman-lab-analysis/README.md

 You can plot any information along with data by checking "Plot->Annotations".
 For raw and prepared files, For averages, DNA type will be in the legend.
 Solutions timings will appear as bars on the top.
 There will be a bar for each solution, and solutions with the same timing will be stacked vertically.
 ### Saving Files
 You must have the minimum amount of information added before saving (DNA type and 2 solutions).
 Once all data is editted and plots are acceptable, you can save the data by going to "File->Save".
-You will have options to save as either "Prepared ROI Files" or "Averaged ROI Files".
+You will have options to save as either "Raw ROI Files", "Prepared ROI Files", or "Averaged ROI Files".
 Select the file type, enter the filename and the file will be saved.
 If any ROIs are disabled, you can choose to either keep them or not save them.
 ### Closing Files
 To clear the workspace, you can go to "File->Close".
 You will be prompted to confirm before closing the file.
 ### Tools